pathminder/pathminder.github.io/_races/half-elves.md

 - **Adaptability:** Half-elves receive [Skill Focus](/feats/skill-focus/) as a bonus feat at 1st level.
 - **Elf Blood:** Half-elves count as both elves and humans for any effect related to race.
 - **Elven Immunities:** Half-elves are immune to magic sleep effects and get a +2 racial saving throw bonus against enchantment spells and effects.
-- **Keen Senses:** Half-elves receive a +2 racial bonus on Perception skill checks.
+- **Keen Senses:** Half-elves receive a +2 racial bonus on [Perception](/skills/perception/) skill checks.
 - **Multitalented:** Half-elves choose two favored classes at first level and gain +1 hit point or +1 skill point whenever they take a level in either one of those classes.
 See Classes for more information about favored classes.
 - **Languages:** Half-elves begin play speaking Common and Elven.
 Half-elves with high Intelligence scores can choose any languages they want (except secret languages, such as Druidic).

 ## Alternate Racial Traits

 The following racial traits may be selected instead of existing half-elf racial traits.
+Consult your GM before selecting any of these new options.

 **Ancestral Arms:** Some half-elves receive training in an unusual weapon.
 Half-elves with this racial trait receive Exotic Weapon Proficiency or Martial Weapon Proficiency with one weapon as a bonus feat at 1st level.
 This racial trait replaces the adaptability racial trait.

 **Arcane Training:** Half-elves occasionally seek tutoring to help them master the magic in their blood.
 Half-elves with this racial trait have only one favored class, and it must be an arcane spellcasting class.
 They can use spell trigger and spell completion items for their favored class as if one level higher (or as a 1st-level character if they have no levels in that class).
 This racial trait replaces the multitalented racial trait.

-**Drow-Blooded:** Some half-elves born of drow parents exhibit more drow traits than others—particularly many of the physical features of the drow—and have darkvision 60 feet and light blindness.
+**Drow-Blooded:** Some half-elves born of drow parents exhibit more drow traits than others---particularly many of the physical features of the drow---and have darkvision 60 feet and light blindness.
 This racial trait replaces the low-light vision racial trait.

 **Drow Magic:** A few half-elves with drow ancestry exhibit the innate magic of that race.
 Half-elves with this trait have drow blood somewhere in their background, and can cast dancing lights, darkness, and faerie fire each once per day, using the half-elf's character level as the caster level for these spell-like abilities.
 This racial trait replaces the adaptability and multitalented racial traits.

 **Dual Minded:** The mixed ancestry of some half-elves makes them resistant to mental attacks.
 Half-elves with this racial trait gain a +2 bonus on all Will saving throws.
 This racial trait replaces the adaptability racial trait.

 **Integrated:** Many half-elves are skilled in the art of ingratiating themselves into a community as if they were natives.
-Half-elves with this racial trait gain a +1 bonus on Bluff, Disguise, and Knowledge (local) checks.
+Half-elves with this racial trait gain a +1 bonus on Bluff, Disguise, and [Knowledge (local)](/skills/knowledge-local/) checks.
 This racial trait replaces the adaptability racial trait.

 **Wary:** Many half-elves have spent their long lives moving from place to place, often driven out by the hostility of others.
 Such experiences have made them wary of others' motivations.
-Half-elves with this trait gain a +1 racial bonus on Sense Motive and Bluff checks.
+Half-elves with this trait gain a +1 racial bonus on Sense Motive and [Bluff](/skills/bluff/) checks.
 This racial trait replaces the keen senses racial trait.

 **Water Child:** Some half-elves are born of elves adapted to life on or near the water.
-These half-elves gain a +4 racial bonus on Swim checks, can always take 10 while swimming, and may choose Aquan as a bonus language.
+These half-elves gain a +4 racial bonus on [Swim](/skills/swim/) checks, can always take 10 while swimming, and may choose Aquan as a bonus language.
 This racial trait replaces the adaptability and multitalented racial traits.

 ## Racial Subtypes